 We meet with our staff of masons on a regular basis, offering them an opportunity to openly express their thoughts and opinions.
 Our staff is dedicated; most of our skilled masons have been with us for over four years.

-In each of our seven years of operation, Brick by Brick Construction has turned a modest profit.
+In each of our eight years of operation, Brick by Brick Construction has turned a modest profit.
 Our principal product has been the construction of rainwater harvesting tanks, which serve a critical need for safe and clean drinking water in rural communities.

 While Brick by Brick Construction is fully committed to its business-for-profit model, we will continue to re-invest all profits back to our communities.
 We therefore reap significant social benefits from our work, while being a powerful economic engine for our communities.